GeniusDai/kingpin/examples/quick_start/README.md

 }
 ```

 Since as long as the server alives, the thread pool alives, so the data shared between TP shall have the same life cycle as the server.
-Usually we place both of them in the main's stack.
+Usually we place them in the main function's stack.

 ### Step 4.
-Test by client
+Connect to server

 Use netcat to connect.